 Portfolio

-Optimizing human activity recogntion with inertial sensors
+Optimizing human activity recognition with inertial sensors

 PythonSklearnTensorflow